vimc/montagu-system/webapps/app/README.md

 Login to montagu at `https://localhost` with `test.user@example.com` and `password` and browse to the portals.

+You can set the version (branch or SHA) of dependencies to use in the `config` folder before running `dev-run.sh`.

 ## Linting
 1. `npm run tslint` to see all tslint errors
 2. Optionally you can enable tslint plugin in your IDE to see errors in code (for Webstorm users: